-- 2. The case of the petitioner is that the petitioner was arrested from a Spa which allegedly was used as a brothel where the petitioner unknowingly had gone for a massage as he had a backache.
-It is the allegation that the petitioner was a customer in the said Spa. - 3.
+- 2. The case of the petitioner is that he is a law abiding citizen and on the date of incident as advised by a physiotherapist the petitioner had gone to the place of occurrence to get a massage for his medical condition.
+At that time, the police officers of Anti Human Trafficking Unit conducted a raid and arrested the petitioner on the ground that he had violated the provisions of the Immoral Traffic (Prevention) Act being a customer of the said Spa. - 3.
 The women/girls found at the place of occurrence are all major as seen from the case diary and none have stated in their statements recorded under Section 164 Cr.P.C. about being forced into working at the 'Spa'. - 4.
 The petitioner prima facie appears to be a customer at the 'Spa' as seen from the case diary. - 5.
-The Immoral Traffics (Prevention) Act, 1956 (here in after referred to the Act of 1956 defines:- - 2(a) "brothel" includes any house, room [conveyance], or place or any portion of any house, room [conveyance], or place, which is used for purposes [of sexual exploitation of abuse] for the gain of another person or for the mutual gain of two or more prostitutes. - (f) Prostitution Prior to 1986 amendment "prostitution" was defined to mean "the act of a female offering her body for promiscuous sexual intercourse for hire, whether in money or in kind, and whether offered immediately or otherwise, and the expression "prostitution" shall be construed accordingly under the new definition "prostitution" means the sexual exploitation or abuse of persons for commercial purposes.
+The Immoral Traffics (Prevention) Act, 1956 (here in after referred to the Act of 1956 defines:-

+2(a) "brothel" includes any house, room [conveyance], or place or any portion of any house, room [conveyance], or place, which is used for purposes [of sexual exploitation of abuse] for the gain of another person or for the mutual gain of two or more prostitutes.

+(f) Prostitution - Prior to 1986 amendment "prostitution" was defined to mean "the act of a female offering her body for promiscuous sexual intercourse for hire, whether in money or in kind, and whether offered immediately or otherwise, and the expression "prostitution" shall be accordingly under the new construed "prostitution" means the sexual exploitation or abuse of persons for commercial purposes.
 Thus, the present definition is not confined to the act of a female offering her body for promiscuous sexual intercourse with her, bur includes sexual exploitation or abuse of a male for commercial purposes.
 According to Black's Law Dictionary "prostitution is performing an act of sexual intercourse for hire, or offering or agreeing to perform an act of sexual intercourse or any unlawful sexual act for hire.
 The act of practice of a female of prostituting or offering her body to an indiscriminate intercourse with men for money or its equivalent"